finos/rune-dsl/documentation/rosetta-modelling-component.md

 The [description](#description) (optional) should be a plain-text definition of the concept represented by the data type.
 All descriptions in the Rosetta DSL must be written as a string enclosed within angle brackets: `<"..">`.

-The annotations are [meta-data components](#meta-data-component) that apply to this data type.
-All annotations in the Rosetta DSL must be enclosed within square brackets `[...]`.
+The [annotations](#annotation) are meta-data components that apply to this data type.
+All annotations in the Rosetta DSL are enclosed within square brackets `[...]`.

 ``` Haskell
 type VehicleOwnership: <"Representative record of vehicle ownership">